 Ordinary policing strategies can’t prevent terrorism

-By Julius (Jay) Wachtel.
+For Police Issues by Julius (Jay) Wachtel.
 With the deadly attack in Brussels only a week old, the world sits and waits for the next shoe to drop…and the next one after that.
 Meanwhile the media delivers the usual talking heads, each breathlessly attributing the carnage to a deplorable failure of police and intelligence agencies to recognize what must have surely been right under their noses.

 Belgium was already in the hot seat as the place where the November 2015 terrorist strikes in Paris were organized.
 Less than a week after Belgian commandos captured the last known participant in those attacks – he had supposedly been under their noses all along – two Belgian-born brothers took part in the slaughter in Belgium.
 Western Europe’s so-called “battleground state” is no longer merely a source of recruits for ISIS but a target as well.